brain-microstructure-exploration-tools/abcd-noddi-tbss-experiments/README.md

 This is an experiment in running part of a NODDI TBSS pipeline on diffusion imaging from the ABCD study dataset.
 The purpose is mainly for me to become familiar with some of the tools involved in the pipeline.

-This is a WIP and is currently stalled, possibly to be resumed later.
-The TBSS part does not exist yet, nor does registration and template generation.
+This is a WIP.
+The TBSS part does not exist yet.

 ## The data